kkangkyu/drawdream/technicalEnglish/interviewBit/java/Java Basic Interview Questions.md

       systems.
     - The only condition to run that byte code is for the machine to have a runtime environment (JRE) installed in it

-    kyu sun's Saying: The Java
+    kyu sun's saying: The Java

 ## 2. Why is Java not a pure object-oriented language?